charlesweir/BrickPython/README.rst

 BrickPython
 ===========

-Extensions to BrickPi_Python to support always-responsive programs and using NXT motors as servos
+Extensions to BrickPi_Python to support always-responsive programs and to use NXT motors as servos